 TransNational has the largest network of trained interpreters across 12 locations nationwide.
-We work at all levels from private clients, businesses and government agencies to provide face-to-face, telephone and the latest in video remote interpreting services with over 300 experienced interpreters in over 24 languages.
+We work at all levels from private clients, businesses and government agencies to provide face-to-face, Telephone (OPT) and the latest in Video Remote Interpreting (VRI) services with over 300 experienced interpreters in over 24 languages.

-Professional interpreters are experienced in Police and legal work, IRD interviews, private healthcare, workplace skills training, international sports events, conferences and presentations, international business meetings, company tours, site visits, and a wide array of private functions.
-We have provided interpreters to the Prime Ministers Office and Ministry of Foreign Affairs and Trade for over a decade.
+Professional interpreters are experienced in Police and legal work, IRD interviews, private healthcare appointments, workplace training sessions, international sports events, conferences and event launches, international delegation visits, business meetings, company tours, site visits, and a wide array of private functions.
+We have provided interpreters for the Prime Minister, Ministry of Foreign Affairs and Trade, Ministry of Justice, Serious Fraud Office, and most central/regional government agencies for over a decade.

 Bilingual professionals removing the language barrier…

-The majority of interpreters have internationally or nationally recognised qualifications.
-The majority have a minimum of 4-year’s experience in the industry and belong to a professional body in New Zealand, Australia or the United States.
-There are minor exceptions where specific (rare) languages and community/migrant groups simply do not have access to recognised training.
-Therefore, we provide all interpreters supplementary training to vet, select and insure our NZ-based interpreters work in accordance with a professional standard.
-In government agency work this may include protocols, ethics and procedures guided by the Principles of the Treaty of Waitangi, The Health and Disability Commission Code of Ethics, The Immigration & Protection Tribunal Code of Ethics and the NZSTI Code of Ethics.
+Irrespective, TransNational provides all NZ-based interpreters with supplementary training to vet, select and insure our local interpreters work in accordance with professional workplace standards.
+In government agency work this may include protocols, ethics and procedures guided by the Principles of the Treaty of Waitangi, The Health and Disability Commission Code of Ethics, Immigration & Protection Tribunal Code of Ethics and the NZSTI Code of Ethics irrespective of membership.

-Interpreters are supported on-going by the option to undergo post-engagement debriefing sessions with our project managers and to complete review modules that cover a range of competences and interpreting scenarios.
+Interpreters are supported on-going by the option to undergo post-engagement debriefing sessions with our project managers and to complete review modules that cover a range of competences, interpreting scenarios and ethics questions.

 Interpreters are also encouraged to continue developing their skills and professional development through attendance to conference and training events including those hosted by the National Accreditation Authority for Translators and Interpreters (NAATI) and the New Zealand Society of Translators and Interpreters (NZSTI).

-We work exclusively with certified members of the Sign Language Interpreters Association of New Zealand.
+We work exclusively with certified members of the Sign Language Interpreters Association of New Zealand (SLIANZ).